jafaboarder/basic_calc_tutorial/topics/Hello_World.md

 This code is a bit more complex that the previous one (that's why I left this as the second example!).
 Basically it creates two `Object` variables, one to store the current sheet and one to refer to cell *A1*.
 Then we use the method `setString()` to add the string "Hello World" into the cell.

 Do not worry too much if you did not understand all this code.
-LibreOffice API is a bit complex at first, buth with time you'll get the hang of it.
+LibreOffice API is a bit complex at first, but with time you'll get the hang of it.
 In future topics I'll discuss in more detail how to declare variables and read/write data from/to sheets and cells.

 ## A line-by-line explanation